Saeed-Mujawar/Restaurant-Model/README.md

 * [Java](https://www.java.com/en/download/help/whatis_java.html)
 >## Data flow
 In this project, we have four layers-
 * **Controller** - The controller layer handles the HTTP requests, translates the JSON parameter to object, and authenticates the request and transfer it to the business (service) layer.
-In short, it consists of views i.e., frontend part.
 * **Service** -The business layer handles all the business logic.
-It consists of service classes and uses services provided by data access layers.
 * **Repository** - This layer mainatains the databases thing on which CRUD operations are performed
-* **Model** - This layer consists basically the class level things- the various classes required for the project and these classes consists the attributes to be stored.
+* **Model** - This layer consists basically various classes required for the project and these classes consists the attributes to be stored.

 >## Data Structure used in my project
 This document outlines the steps to create a simple URL hit counter feature using Spring Boot.
 The feature will track the number of hits for a given URL or a URL associated with a specific username.